willhunt914/Pi-inthe-sky/README.md

 Week 11: This week was mainly focused on desoldering.
 The switch and battery were both soldered incorrectly so we had to move those parts which was a very tedious process.

-Week 12: This week we fixed the issues with the circuit board by reposition and resoldering a few components.
-After some more troubleshooting, we successful recorded and saved data on the pico using the circuit board.
+Week 12: This week we fixed the issues with the circuit board by repositioning and resoldering a few components.
+After some more troubleshooting, we successfully recorded and saved data on the pico using the circuit board.

 ![unnamed](https://github.com/willhunt914/Pi-inthe-sky/assets/113116262/c5d71d35-b219-48d4-9a49-1b5821c7fc3d)